mkoelle/BC-React-Application-Architecture-for-Production/README.md

 > mark - sings (again) "Link.
 He come to town.
 He come to save, the princess zelda"

 :question: As instructed; I noticed that we use the link component from next.js, but what is `NextLink`?

+### Storybook

+> "Make believe I'm everywhere
+> I'm hidden in the lines
+> Written on the pages
+> Is the answer to a never-ending story"

+Pew, theres a lot of installs this time.